new5558/chula-course-faculty-prediction-demo/README.md

 `docker-compose -f docker-compose.dev.yml up streamlit --build`

 ## Heroku deployment
-Not working on free version becuase not of memory error
+Not working on free version of Heroku becuase not of memory error